 For the passionate mountain biker the track has earned itself a reputation as a 'must do' track.
 With 35 km of challenging single track and 1000 m of climbing it's a ride that demands respect but also offers rich rewards - what goes up inevitably comes down!

 The three huts on the track are a great place to have a rest and let others catch up.
 They also pose an opportunity to turn this demanding ride into an overnight adventure.

 Distance: 7 km

-Leaving the car park the trail immediately climbs towards the first saddle gaining 100 m in height in just 1 km.
+Starting from Okahu Valley Rd car park, the trail immediately climbs towards the first saddle gaining 100 m in height in just 1 km.
 The rewards are instant.
 The trail then has an undulating descent following the Whangatawhia Stream for a further 6 km.
 There are numerous bridges to cross before reaching Skips Hut.

 Distance: 6 km

 From Skips Hut the trail continues along the Whangatawhia Stream a short distance before beginning a sustained climb of 150 m.
 Once the saddle is reached after 2 km, a fast and flowing 2.5 km descent follows.
 Rogers Hut is the perfect stopping point at the confluence of the Moerangi and Wairoa streams.